 Getting Paid for an Unpaid Internship by Xiaolu Xu '12 FEATURES WRITER Over the summer, Evin Adolph'10 was able to secure her dream internship with the Animal Health Diagnostic Center at Cornell University College of Veterinary Medicine through a Hamilton alumnus.
 Because of the program's budcompany she wanted to work for was not able to offer her a paid position.
 She applied for summer internship funding from the Career Center and received a \$2,500 stipend.
 Reflecting on her summer experience, Evin acknowledges that without the supplementary funding, she wouldn't have been able to pursue this internship.
 Every Spring Hamilton students scramble to plan a meaningful and productive summer.
 Considering the current economy, more students than ever will likely find themselves in a situation similar to Evin's.
 Students often sacrifice more appealing or careerrelated internship or research opportunities to work a paid summer part-time job.
 But did you know that Hamilton offers generous support to students to overcome this kind financial dilemma?
 Every year Hamilton funds a significant number of summer positions for students.
 On Jan.
 27, the Diversity and Social Justice Project held a panel of student presentations on summer internships.
-Six students, repreget, however, the Aid ranges from \$2,500 to \$4,000 per recipient, which is almost equivalent search is a skill.
-It is an extremely good opportunity for me to conduct the Africana study research under the Kirkland Endowment because Professor Nieves was able to help closely to develop the skill of research with me."
-Valerie Valant'10, a pre-med senior, said that the clinical internship in Burke Rehabilitation Center taught her patience as a medical worker.
+Six students, repreduct the Africana study research under the Kirkland Endowment because Professor Nieves was able to help closely to develop the skill of research with me."
+Valerie Valant'10, a pre-med senior, said that the clinical internship in Burke Research is a skill.
+It is an extremely good opportunity for me to conhabilitation Center taught her patience as a medical worker.